ryjen/libcoda-db/README.md

 TODO / ROADMAP
 ==============

+[ ] Custom where clause operators
+[ ] More testing around binding
-* More and better quality tests, especially around binding and data types
+[ ] More testing around data types
+[ ] More testing with where clauses
-* better benchmarking and perf improvements
+[ ] Better benchmarking and perf improvements
+[ ] Finish/improve fuzz testing